RainbowMiner/RainbowMiner/README.md

 <details><summary>Ethermine</summary> https://ethermine.org/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, ETC, ZEC) you want to mine, set in pools configuration or edit pools.config.txt - do not use together with pool Nanopool</details>
 <details><summary>HashRefinery</summary> https://pool.hashrefinery.com auto-exchange and payout in BTC</details>
 <details><summary>Icemining</summary> https://icemining.ca/ no auto-exchange, very good BCD (BitcoinDiamond) performance, a seperate wallet address is needed for each coin you want to mine, set in pools configuration or edit pools.config.txt</details>
+<details><summary>MinerRocks</summary> https://miner.rocks/ no auto-exchange, dedicated to cryptonight mining, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>MiningPoolHub / MiningPooHubCoins</summary>

 https://miningpoolhub.com/ auto-exchange and paymout in BTC, username required
   - 'miningpoolhub' parameter uses the 17xxx ports therefore allows the pool to decide on which coin is mined of a specific algorithm
   - 'miningpoolhubcoins' allows for RainbowMiner to calculate and determine what is mined from all of the available coins (20xxx ports).
 </details>
-<details><summary>NanoPool</summary> https://www.miningrigrentals.com/ rent your complete rig to interested users in exchange for BTC, ETC, LTC or DASH.
+<details><summary>MiningRigRentals</summary> https://www.miningrigrentals.com/ rent your complete rig to interested users in exchange for BTC, ETC, LTC or DASH.
 See extra section for more details</details>
 <details><summary>NanoPool</summary> https://nanopool.org/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, ETC, ZEC, ETN, SIA, PASC), you want to mine, set in pools configuration or edit pools.config.txt - do not use together with pool Ethermine</details>
 <details><summary>Nicehash</summary> https://www.nicehash.com/ auto-exchange and payout in BTC, use of Nicehash wallet is recommended, see note below</details>
 <details><summary>NLpool</summary> https://www.nlpool.nl/ auto-exchange and payout in BTC, LTC or any coin, that is listed at the pool</details>